 However, your customers for other parts of the world use very niche systems.
 Not all your customers use Visa and Mastercard, so you need to look into their preferred payment gateways and see how you can incorporate them into your eCommerce store.

-You need to have this in mind while searching for the service to install into your site.
+You need to have this in mind while searching for the service to install on your site.

 Payment Gateway Brand Reputation